Adão Iturrusgarai: Biography

 He currently publishes a daily strip at Folha de S.Paulo.
 He also collaborated with the magazines Caros Amigos and Capricho.
 He has received several awards, and his comics albums are published by Devir and distributed in Brazil and Portugal.
 Iturrusgarai currently lives in Argentina with his wife Laura and two children.
+In 2025, Iturrusgarai took part in the collective exhibition "¡Gaza en la mira!
+Artistas contra el genocidio" ("Gaza in the Crosshairs!
+Artists Against Genocide"), presented on October 4, 2025,curated by Sergio Langer.